sailxjx/sundae/README.md

 # Changelog

+## 0.2.5

+- clone _before/_after actions when extends from parent class

 ## 0.2.2 ~ 0.2.4

 - give up using `transfer` option, it's not a good idea, find another way